Rehna Hai Teri Palkon Ki Chhaon Mein

-Rehna Hai Teri Palkon Ki Chhaon Mein is an Indian soap opera that aired on Imagine TV in India between August 2009 and September 2010 airing weekdays at 9pm.
+Rehna Hai Teri Palkon Ki Chhaon Mein is an Indian soap opera that aired on Imagine TV in India between August 2009 and September 2010.
 It is a story of an orphan girl, Suman, who wants to be part of a joint family and soon gets a chance.
 The show was very popular on Imagine TV and had some of the best their target rating points (TRPs).
 It was replaced by Gunahon Ka Devta.

 The second season of the series, Palkon Ki Chhaon Mein 2 on Dangal.
 It stars Trupti Mishra, Vin Rana and Ashish Dixit.